 If you face an issue in running Skedler, the support team will request you to run Skedler in debug mode and upload the log files.
 The steps to generate debug log files depend upon your Skedler version

-Note: To generate debug log files for Skedler Reports v4.7.0 and above, use the following method
+To generate debug log files for Skedler Reports v4.7.0 to 4.8.1, use the following method

 Here is how you can enable Skedler Reports in debug mode and collect the log files.
 Go to Skedler Reports Configuration Page-> Advanced Settings then edit Other settings.
 By default, the value is set as false.
 You can modify the value as true and click the Save icon.